-OfficeRnD Flex interactive floorplans enable you to represent your office space in a nice and meaningful way.
-They are based on your original floorplans with few interactive layers on top of them.
+OfficeRnD Flex interactive floorplans enable you to represent your office space in a convenient and meaningful way.
+They are based on your original floorplans with a few interactive layers added on top.

-Once your floorplan is properly uploaded and configured, you will be able to click and select desks, offices, and other resources and interact with them:
+Once your floorplan is properly uploaded and configured, you will be able to click and select desks, offices, and other resources to interact with them:

 - Set target/list prices;

 Follow these steps to import your floorplans: